8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 _Note: Beauty is in the eye of the beholder... and because of that only the minimum styling needed to make the component functional have been added._

-##### Component script
+##### Vue component script

-First thing we'll need in our script tag is to import our modules, simple styling, and GraphQL queries.
+The first thing we'll need in our script tag is to import our modules, simple styling, and GraphQL queries.
 All of those artifacts exist in our `src/utils` directory.
 Insert the following imports after the opening `\<script\>` tag in `GroupChat.vue`.

 ```js
 import Api from "./utils/api";